Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 Recent Developments: Project Fallout Reported

-According to an August 28, 2025 report by AltsWire, the Dream Las Vegas project has stalled, with ownership of the partially built site transferred to contractor McCarthy Building Companies through a legal settlement over unpaid bills.
+According to an August 28, 2025 report by AltsWire, the Dream Las Vegas project had stalled, with ownership of the partially built site transferred to contractor McCarthy Building Companies through a legal settlement over unpaid bills.
 Construction reportedly halted in March 2023, when the project was only about 19% complete, limited to early foundational work such as excavation and concrete piling.
-McCarthy had filed a lien exceeding $40 million, and the eventual transfer occurred via a deed-in-lieu of foreclosure valued at $17.2 million.
-The future of the site remains uncertain, as McCarthy has not announced any specific redevelopment plans but has stated it will coordinate with Clark County regarding potential approvals.
+McCarthy had filed a lien exceeding $40 million, and the transfer occurred via a deed-in-lieu of foreclosure reportedly valued at $17.2 million.

 Key Offering Details – Shopoff DLV QOZ Fund